Seif-Sallam/RIG/README.md

 ### In the future

-- 32-bit Compressed Integer instructions.
+- Pesudo instructions
 - 32-bit Integer Multiplication instructions.
 - 32-bit Floating point instructions.
+- 32-bit Compressed Integer instructions.
 - 64-bit instructions.

 # Right now what it can do